<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=632193&amp;fmt=gif">

 1. Data gets disorganized

-Chances are, you’re juggling several different spreadsheets on any given day.
+Chances are, you're juggling several different spreadsheets on any given day.
 A phone number here, a project update there.
-With information spread across so many spreadsheets, is it any wonder that data gets disorganized so easily?
+With information spread across many spreadsheets, it's no wonder that data gets disorganized easily.

 2. Data entry gets messy